c0y01202/yoga-for-everyone/README.md

 # YOGA FOR EVERYONE:lotus_position:

 ### Interactive MERN SPA Project

-## Purpose:heavy_exclamation_mark:
+## Purpose:

-To build a collaborative, responsive, functional website using REACT:<br>
-It includes MERN stack single-page application, a scalable MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end, implementing user authentication with JWT to build a user-focused platform.
+The purpose of this project is to build a collaborative, responsive and functional website using REACT.
+This application includes MERN stack single-page application, a scalable MongoDB back-end, a GraphQL API, and an Express.js and a Node.js server with a React front-end that implements user-authentication with JWT.
+The purpose of the JWT is to authenticate users to access a schedule for yoga classes.
+The purpose of the other links is to build a user-focused platform that allows for greater knowledge of types of yoga and access to virtual classes.

-### USER STORY:
+# User Story:

 `"AS A yoga enthusiest I WANT an application that gives me access to studios I can attend.
-I WANT to be able to log in and out, and search for different yoga classes and times and locations SO THAT I can attend upcoming yoga events."`
+I WANT to be able to log in and out, and search for different yoga classes and times and locations SO THAT I can attend upcoming yoga events.
+As a user I also want to be able to access information on types of yoga and have access to virtual classes that I can pay for in the case that I cannot be at the yoga studio physically."`

 ## Table of Contents::mag: